 Currently, all children in reception, year 1 and year 2 in state-funded schools in England will be eligible for free school meals.

-Parents who feel they are entitled to Free School Meals please use the following link - Oldham Council Free School Meals for further information.
+Parents who feel they may be eligible to claim for Free School Meals please use the following link - Oldham Council Free School Meals for further information.

-If your child is eligible for ‘free school meals’ and you register them for this, the school will receive extra funding called ‘pupil premium’.
+If your child is eligible for ‘free school meals’ and you register them for this, as well as your child getting a nutritious meal, you could save up to £475.00 per year and the school will also receive extra funding called ‘pupil premium’.
 We use this extra money to improve the educational provision and resources at the school.

 Although most children have school meals, sandwiches may be brought on request.
 If your child does bring a packed lunch could you ensure that it is in a sealed, plastic container with the child's name clearly marked.
 No hot drinks are permitted for safety reasons.
 Drinks should be in unbreakable containers.
 We are a healthy eating school therefore sweets and chocolates are not allowed.

 If you wish your child to change from school dinners to packed lunches, a letter giving two weeks notice should be sent to the school office.